nspi/vbcg/README.md

 This is a prototype demonstrating our research activities concerning *video-based vital sign monitoring*.

-We aim to apply this techniques in the context of ultra-high-field MRI but other scenarios are possible as well.
+We aim to apply this techniques in the context of ultra-high-field MRI but other scenarios are possible (e.g. gaming, fitness, sports)

+***

 ## About
 The aim of our research is to overcome the limitations of contact-based hardware for MRI patient monitoring (e.g. pulse oximetry) as they are error-prone, especially during ultra-high-field MRI.
 Instead, we develop video-based (and therefore contact-free) real-time methods based on recent findings in remote vital sign measurement.
 A valuable overview of this topic (unrelated to MRI) can be found in [1] and a summary of our current state of research (early 2016) can be found in [2].
 This prototype will be used to demonstrate some of the algorithms we have developed so far.

-On Github there are several other valuable projects (e.g. [webcam-pulse-detector](https://github.com/thearn/webcam-pulse-detector)) regarding video-based heart rate frequency estimation.
+Regarding video-based heart rate frequency estimation, there are other valuable open-source projects (e.g. [webcam-pulse-detector](https://github.com/thearn/webcam-pulse-detector)) or commercial products (e.g. [Philips Vital Signs Camera](http://www.ip.philips.com/licensing/program/115)).
 This aspect is part of our past work [4]; however we are more interested in developing methods for estimating the current phase of the cardiac cycle accurately.

 #### Features
 - Read video stream from OpenCV compatible camera *or* read video stream from hard disk